evg4b/pb-dropbox-downloader/README.md

 task build # to build .app file for reader

-task test # to run all tests
+task test # to run all tests in docker container

+task test_local # to run all tests on local machine
 ```

 ### Custom build